Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

-Figs. \ref{fig:6} (a) and (b) compare temperature fields at $t = 1$ and $t = 2$ s, respectively.
+Figs. \ref{fig:a06} (a) and (b) compare temperature fields at $t = 2$ and $t = 5$ s, respectively.
 Although the uniform assumption of eigen-fields is not accurate, the curve ''EIM-UNI'' can provide acceptable predictions for observing points with distance more than $1.2 a$.
 Its accuracy rapidly decreases when observing points are close or interior the inclusion, because spatial-variation of eigen-fields play a more significant role in the close neighborhood of the equivalent inclusion.
 However, curves with linear and quadratic assumption of eigen-fields exhibit small discrepancies compared with temperature by the FEM, especially for interior observing points.
 Such phenomenon suggests that when $t$ is small, uniform and linear terms eigen-fields dominates, and so does the temperature gradient.
 Observing the prescribed temperature at the top surface, the sine function generally exhibits greater derivatives at smaller time steps.
-Figs. \ref{fig:7} (a-b) plot the corresponding heat flux along the center line when $t = 1$ and $t = 2$ s.
-The curve ''EIM-UNI'' exhibits large discrepancies between other curves, especially in the neighborhood of interfaces of inhomogeneities.
-The reason is that the equivalent conditions are conducted at the center of the inhomogeneity, therefore, inaccurate errors are accumulated at regions far from the center.
-Similar to temperature fields, the influence of inaccurate eigen-fields rapidly decreases with distance for exterior observing points.
+Figs. \ref{fig:a06} (c-f) plot the corresponding heat flux along the center line when $t = 2$, $t = 5$ and $t = 10$ s.
+The curve ``EIM-UNI'' exhibits minor discrepancies between other curves, even in the neighborhood of interfaces of inhomogeneities.
+One reason is that the although the equivalent conditions are only conducted at the center of the inhomogeneity, the third axis of the spheroid is only 0.06 m, which is comparatively smaller than the two other axes.
+Another reason is that, when the time increases (within the quarter period), the undisturbed temperature gradient decreases, which results in a smaller ETG and EHS.
+Such decrease subsequently leads to smaller linear terms of the approximating polynomials.
+Fig. \ref{fig:a06} (d) and Fig. \ref{fig:a06} (e) support our previous conclusions of effects of undisturbed temperature gradient on eigen-fields.
+Subsequently, when time $t$ become $10$ s in Figs. \ref{fig:a06} (f), increasing discrepancies can be found compared to Fig. \ref{fig:a06} (d).
+Therefore, even the eigen-fields may vary along the gradient (z-axis) direction, the influences of the inaccurate eigen-fields do not play a significant role.
+Similar to temperature fields, such influences rapidly decreases with distance for exterior observing points.
+The comparison of temperature and heat flux at different time (change of temperature gradient) clearly demonstrates that the spatial variation of undisturbed temperature gradients can significantly influence predictions by the EIM with uniform assumption of eigen-fields, but the inaccurate errors vanishes rapidly for far exterior observing points.